ZoranStojsavljevic/Android_12_Bluedroid_BT_SCO_Audio_HAL/Android_build/build_Android_12/README.md

 #### 3. Monitor Build Progress

-	The build process can take 1-12 hours or more, depending on your hardware.
+	The build process can take 1-12 hours or more, depending on the hardware used.

-	Output files will be generated in the out/target/product/<device> directory.
+	Output files will be generated in the out/target/product/<device>
+	  directory.

 ### 5. Flash the Built System